verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] We're down the rabbit hole and I'm afraid we're never coming back.
 - [ ] Quite possibly my 4 favourite words in the English language.
 - [ ] I’ll have to check with the officials - but that feels worthy of a drink
+- [ ] I look forward to the day where you are as wise as you are aggressive.
+Until then it's better to protect yourself from further embarrassment by saying nothing.